nest/NEAT/docs/index.rst

 NEAT also allows for the convenient definition of morphological neuron models.
-These models can be simulated, through an interface with the NEURON simulator [Carnevale2004]_, or can be analyzed with two classical methods: *(i)* the separation of variables method [Major1993]_ to obtain impedance kernels as a superposition of exponentials and *(ii)* Koch's method to compute impedances with linearized ion channels analytically in the frequency domain [Koch1985]_.
+These models can be simulated, through an interface with the NEURON simulator [Carnevale2004]_ and the NEST simulator [Gewaltig2007]_, or can be analyzed with semi-analytical methods, e.g. the separation of variables method [Major1993]_ to obtain impedance kernels as a superposition of exponentials, or Koch's method to compute impedances with linearized ion channels analytically in the frequency domain [Koch1985]_.
 Furthermore, NEAT implements the neural evaluation tree framework [Wybo2019]_ and an associated C++ simulator, to analyze subunit independence.
 Finally, NEAT implements a new and powerful method to simplify morphological neuron models into compartmental models with few compartments [Wybo2021]_.
-For these models, NEAT also provides a NEURON interface so that they can be simulated directly, and will soon also provide a NEST interface [Gewaltig2007]_.

 Structure
 ---------